mg3994/ZoomCar-backend/README.md

 Functionality of each button on click and provide link over there .
 We have done this in precise manner. so that every thing will set up in a certain direction.<br>
 location for pick up and drop drag and drop from google map. <br>
-Preparing car database , acessing location , accessing calender data on the DOM.<br> Realtime Payemnt Gateway etc <br>
+Preparing car database , acessing location , accessing calender data on the DOM.<br> Realtime Payment Gateway etc <br>

 # <span style="color:red">Conclusion: </span>
 We are very thankful for the support of my teammates and instructor for the completion of project in due time.
-We will looks forward to add some feature and functionality which we left in this project for future expensions.
+We will look forward to add some feature and functionality which we left in this project for future expansion.

-# <span style="color:red"> Thank Your For Reading </span>
+# <span style="color:red"> Thank You For Reading </span>

 # <span style="color:red"> Team Members: </span>